 For small values of $J_{\chi}$, the phase transition between the Dirac spin liquid (DSL) and the gapped chiral spin liquid (CSL) is continuous.
 However, as $J_{\chi}$ increases further, this transition becomes discontinuous (first-order).
 The tricritical point where the nature of the transition changes from continuous to discontinuous is indicated by the black circle in Fig.\ref{fig:KagomeLattice} (b).
 We provide a detailed Landau-Ginzburg analysis of these phase transitions in terms of the parameters $\theta$ and $\phi$ in Appendix \ref{sec:tricritical}.

-For sufficiently large $J_{\chi}$, the fluxes on the triangles reach their maximum values, $\Phi_{\vartriangle} = -\Phi_{\triangledown} = \pi/2$.
-Simultaneously, the flux on the hexagon stabilizes at $\Phi_{\hexagon} = 0$ (type-2) rather than $\Phi_{\hexagon} = \pi$ (type-1), i.e., SL[$\pi/2$, $-\pi/2$, $0$].
-This state is called a staggered chiral spin liquid (staggered CSL).
-The mean-field spectrum is gapless and exhibits a line degeneracy at the Fermi level along the vertical reflection symmetry line, protected by the anti-commutation relation $\{\hat{\mathcal{H}}_{\text{MF}}, \sigma_{v}\} = 0$~\cite{PhysRevB.99.035155}, as discussed in Appendix \ref{sec:fermilines}.
+For sufficiently large $J_{\chi}$, the fluxes on the triangles reach their maximum values, $\Phi_{\vartriangle} = -\Phi_{\triangledown} = \pi/2$, while the flux on the hexagon stabilizes at $\Phi_{\hexagon} = 0$ (type-2) rather than $\Phi_{\hexagon} = \pi$ (type-1).
+We refer to this SL[$\pi/2$, $-\pi/2$, $0$] state as the staggered chiral spin liquid (staggered CSL).
+Its mean-field spectrum is gapless and exhibits line degeneracies at the Fermi level along the vertical reflection symmetry lines, protected by the anti-commutation relation $\{\hat{\mathcal{H}}_{\text{MF}}, \sigma_{v}\} = 0$~\cite{PhysRevB.99.035155}, as discussed in Appendix \ref{sec:fermilines}.
 In Ref.~\onlinecite{10.21468/SciPostPhys.13.3.050}, the authors suggested a purely imaginary nearest-neighbor hopping mean-field amplitude in the fermionic spinon basis for the large $J_{\chi}$ limit as a prominent example of non-Fermi liquids.
 This mean-field approach generates $\pm\pi/2$ fluxes through the up and down triangles.
-We confirm that this staggered flux pattern with $\Phi_{\vartriangle} = -\Phi_{\triangledown} = \pi/2$ yields the minimum variational energy, even if we treat the flux as a variational parameter for large $J_{\chi}$.
+Our calculations confirm that this staggered flux pattern with $\Phi_{\vartriangle} = -\Phi_{\triangledown} = \pi/2$ yields the minimum variational energy, even if we treat the flux as a variational parameter for large $J_{\chi}$.